 The MISSION Act was put into place after a previous program, the Veterans Choice Program (VCP), expired in June of 2019.3 The VCP allowed veterans to access care via community providers if they experienced barriers to receiving services directly at a VA facility.3

 Veterans who were eligible for the VCP may also be eligible for community care under the MISSION Act.
 If you were utilizing the VCP, contact your VA provider or a staff member at your local VA facility so that you can continue to receive the community care that is necessary for your wellbeing.3, 4

-Under the MISSION Act, veterans can receive healthcare services at VA facilities and from CCPs if certain conditions are met.5 Before receiving care from a CCP, veterans need to receive approval from the VA.5 Furthermore, certain eligibility criteria must be met for a veteran to use CCPs.5 The following section further explores CCPs and how you can use them for treatment.
+Under the MISSION Act, veterans can receive healthcare services from community care providers if certain conditions are met.5 Before receiving care from a CCP, veterans need to receive approval from the VA.5 Furthermore, certain eligibility criteria must be met for a veteran to use CCPs.5 The following section further explores CCPs and how you can use them for treatment.

 The first step to using a CCP for your care is to find out whether or not you are eligible.
 If 1 of the following 6 criteria are met, you may be eligible to use a CCP: 5, 6